Hammonton, New Jersey: Local government

 Hammonton is governed under the Town form of New Jersey municipal government.
 The town is one of nine municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of the Mayor and the Town Council, with all positions elected at-large on a partisan basis as part of the November general election.
 The Mayor is elected to a four-year term.
 The Town Council includes six members elected to serve two-year terms on a staggered basis, with three seats coming up for election each year.

-As of 2023, the Mayor of Hammonton is Independent Steve DiDonato, whose term of office ends December 31, 2025.
-Members of the Hammonton Town Council are Deputy Mayor Tom Gribbin (I, 2023), Steven Furgione (I, 2024), Jonathan Oliva (I, 2023), Renee Rodio (R, 2024), Sam Rodio (I, 2024) and Ed Wuillermin (I, 2023).
+As of 2026, the Mayor of Hammonton is Republican Steve Furgione, whose term of office ends December 31, 2029.
+Members of the Hammonton Town Council are Deputy Mayor Sam Rodio (I, 2026), J.D.
+Calderone (R, 2027), Anthony Marino (R, 2027), James Matro (I, 2026), Renee Rodio (R, 2026), and Ray Scipione (R, 2027).

-The mayor and most council members are affiliated with Hammonton First, an independent political organization that was established in 2005 and swept that November's elections, winning the mayoral seat and all three council seats.
+Previous mayor Steve DiDonato and many council members, including current deputy mayor Sam Rodio, are affiliated with Hammonton First, an independent third-party political organization that was established in 2005.